 The name Copacabana makes you think of an idyllic beach in Rio de Janeiro.
 But Bolivia also has a Copacabana.
-Unfortunately less idyllic when it comes to sun, sea and beach.
+Unfortunately less idyllic when it comes to a beautiful beach.
 But still a unique city, because of its beautiful location at the Lake Titicaca, the highest navigable lake in the world and its religious significance.
-What to do in Copacabana Bolivia when you have a stopover or planning a trip to Isla del Sol?
+What to do in Copacabana Bolivia when you have a stopover in this city while traveling to or from Peru?
+Or planning a trip to Isla del Sol?
 This is a list with the best things to do in Copacabana, Bolivia.

 What to do in Copacabana Bolivia?

-A steep climb up takes you to Cerro Calvario, the cross mountain.
-The trail leads you past the 14 Stations of the Cross and a number of chapels to the summit.
+A steep climb up the hill, takes you to Cerro Calvario, the cross mountain.
+The trail leads you past 14 stations of the Cross and a number of chapels all the way to the summit.
 The mountain is only 150 m high but because of the height, the walk can be tough.
 At an altitude of 3900 m, every physical activity takes more effort than usual.
-Moreover, the path is irregular so you have to take big steps.
+Moreover, the path is irregular, so you have to take big steps at some points.
 However, you will be rewarded with breathtaking views over Titicaca Lake and its surroundings.
 Always check the current safety situation in your hotel, before you start your hike.

 The best restaurant of Copacabana is called La Cupula.
-A short climb up to the top will take you to this dome.
-Here you will find a lovely restaurant with a beautiful view of the lake.
-Attention is paid to service and quality, which is a welcome change from the restaurants on the main street.
+A short climb up the hill, will take you to this dome.
+La Cupula offers a hotel and lovely restaurant with a beautiful view of the lake.
+The food is delicious and the owners pay a lot of attention to service, something so valuable and nice, as restaurants on the main street tend to forget about this.
 The complex includes a beautiful garden, where you can relax during the day in one of the hammocks and feed the alpacas.
-La Cupula also offers lovely rooms with amazing views.

 Traveling from Bolivia to Peru? or Copacabana to La Paz?